 - Description of Work Performed

 Table of Contents Title The Table of Contents page can be titled whatever is desired by filling in this field.
 Leave the field blank to have “Table of Contents” as the title.

 Default Change Order Template Users can pick a Custom Template (as defined in Settings > Custom Templates) to apply various custom settings to proposals and change orders.
 Selecting a Custom Template in this dropdown will automatically assign a specific template anytime a Change Order is printed.
-This template option can always be modified by a user on a specific change order.
+A user can always modify this template option on a particular change order.